linkeddata/dokieli/README.md

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 ## How to contribute
 * Use it!
-Provide URLs to your work (see examples)
+Provide URLs to your work (see examples).
 * Enable your colleagues to the same.
 * Break things.
 * Report issues and document.